vmware-tanzu/azure-log-analytics-nozzle-release/README.md

 Operators should run at least two instances of the nozzle to reduce message loss.
 The Firehose will evenly distribute events across all instances of the nozzle.

-When the nozzle couldn't keep up with processing the logs from firehose, Loggregator alerts the nozzle and then the nozzle logs slowConsumerAlert message to OMS Log Analytics.
-Operator can [create Alert rule](#alert) for this slowConsumerAlert message in OMS Log Analytics, and when the alert is triggered, the operator should scale up the nozzle to minimize the loss of data.
+When the nozzle couldn't keep up with processing the logs from firehose, Loggregator will usually disconnect the application.
+Look for repeated disconnects from the nozzle or slow consumer alerts in the traffic controller's logs.

 We did some workload test against the nozzle and got a few data for operaters' reference:
+(NOTE: This data is outdated).
 * In our test, the size of each log and metric sent to OMS Log Analytics is around 550 bytes, suggest each nozzle instance should handle no more than **300000** such messages per minute.
-Under such workload, the CPU usage of each instance is around 40%, and the memory usage of each instance is around 80M.
+Under such workload, the CPU usage of each instance is around 40%, and the memory usage of each instance is around 80M

 ### 2. Scaling Loggregator